 Veteran and Military Spouse Employment Opportunities

-42% of CISA employees have spent time serving in the Coast Guard, U.S. Navy, Air Force, Marines, Army, or Space Force.
-Those who have served our nation have the character, expertise, and leadership skills we seek.
-CISA is committed to providing employment opportunities for qualified, eligible veterans.
+40% of CISA employees have spent time serving in the Army, Marine Corps, Navy, Air Force, Space Force, and Coast Guard.
+Those who have served our nation have the character, expertise and leadership skills we seek.
+CISA is committed to providing employment opportunities for qualified, eligible Veterans.

 Why Veterans Choose CISA